bctrainers/urlbuffer/README.md

  * `/msg *urlbuffer buffersize <#size>` sets the size of the link buffer.
 Only integers >=0.
  * `/msg *urlbuffer showsettings` displays all the current settings.
  * `/msg *urlbuffer showlinks <#number>` displays the `<#number>` last links.
+ * `/msg *urlbuffer bufferalllinks` toggles between the buffering of all links and only images.